- Your Government

 The Dark Skies Working Group is a collaboration between Moab City, Grand County, Friends of Arches and Canyonlands Parks, and interested citizens who have dedicated their time and expertise to preserving our high-quality night skies.

 A Lighting Assistance program has been established, providing code-compliant lighting fixtures at low to no cost for community members who need them.
-To apply, complete the application (also available under "Resources" on this page) and submit to Crystal White.
+To apply, complete the application (also available under "Resources" on this page).

 The Dark Skies Working Group would like to recognize businesses that are in compliance with the guidelines with a window sticker and feature on the Grand County website and in the Moab Happenings.
 For more information, see the Friends of the Milky Way flyer.